Module Leader

 [Full syllabus document on moodle]

-Sustainable markets are in urgent need of a fundamental realignment of business practices and system-wide innovation.
-Today's global challenges, such as climate change, biodiversity loss, plastic and chemical environmental pollution, and inequality in access to safe and healthy workplaces, demand immediate attention.
+Sustainable markets require a fundamental realignment of business practices and system-wide innovation.
+Planetary boundaries are being transgressed.
+Climate change, biodiversity loss, plastic and chemical pollution, freshwater scarcity, and inequality in access to safe and healthy workplaces demand immediate attention.
 This course will explore the challenges and opportunities for businesses to develop, integrate, and promote more environmentally and socially sustainable practices, processes, and policies.

-The course will focus on three main strategies of sustainable business practices, each of which is essential for businesses to operate in a socially and environmentally responsible manner.
+The course will concentrate on three primary strategies of sustainable business practices, each vital for businesses to function both socially and environmentally responsibly.

-1. First, businesses need to reduce the negative ecological impact of their activities to stay within planetary boundaries; innovations mitigating and adapting to climate change are essential, and engineering for sustainability is one approach.
+- First, businesses must reduce the negative ecological impact of their activities to remain within planetary boundaries.
+Innovations that mitigate and adapt to climate change are essential, and engineering for sustainability is one approach.

-2. Second, ensure that the social impact of the business is positive and welfare-enhancing for employees, customers, and societies overall; no one in the supply chain should be left short of life's essentials; providing fair and safe working conditions increases workers' motivation and trust, and resilience of supply chains.
+- Second, ensure that the social impact (S) of the business is positive and enhances welfare for employees, customers, and society as a whole; no one in the supply chain should be deprived of life's essentials; providing fair and safe working conditions boosts workers' motivation and trust, while also strengthening the resilience of supply chains.

-3. Third, design and ensure good governance and due diligence in all business processes; sustainability strategies should be aligned with the business model and challenges the respective industry faces.
+- Third, design and ensure effective governance (G) and due diligence in all business processes; sustainability strategies should align with the business model and tackle the challenges faced by the respective industry.

-These dimensions are discussed under ESG (Environmental-Social-Governance), a framework that has gained momentum in the past years in product/service and capital markets.
-While the ‘E’ has long dominated the corporate sustainability agenda, today, many businesses aim to deliver on the ‘S’ and the ‘G’ equally, expanding the scope from planet to people, politics, profits, and governance issues.
+These dimensions are discussed within the ESG (Environmental, Social, Governance) framework, which is now widely adopted and assists companies in achieving their sustainability and economic objectives.
+Additionally, investors are interested in how a company mitigates ecological and social risks and how it capitalizes on opportunities arising from the transition to more sustainable markets and lifestyles.
+While the ‘E’ has long dominated the corporate sustainability agenda, many businesses today strive to deliver on the ‘S’ and the ‘G’ equally, expanding their focus from planet to people, politics, profits, governance, and ethical issues.

-The current global polycrisis – climate change, biodiversity loss, rising geopolitical conflicts, energy, and food insecurity – and the threats of existential risks have the power to disrupt markets and value chains.
-These global issues have concrete impacts on the local level and present significant business challenges.
-The more compelling the scientific evidence becomes (for example, the reports of the Intergovernmental Panel for Climate Change, IPCC), the more ambitious the attempts to mitigate and manage these risks via regulation (for example, the European Green Deal), economic incentives (for example, the US Inflation Reduction Act), and agreements on national and multinational levels (for example, the UN Sustainable Development Goals).
-This, in turn, means a more demanding regulatory framework for businesses, small and large.
-The business world responds with green and social innovation for products and processes, higher sustainability standards and goals, and various business initiatives to promote market sustainability.
-However, there is also Greenwashing and political lobbying against transformation to secure vested interests.
-On consumer markets, consumers are torn between (inflation-fuelled) price consciousness and demanding businesses prove their environmental and social ‘license to operate’.
+The current “poly-crisis” – comprising climate change, biodiversity loss, rising geopolitical conflicts, energy and food insecurity, recession fears, and political instability – disrupts markets and value chains.
+These global issues have concrete impacts at the local level and present significant challenges for businesses.
+As the scientific evidence becomes increasingly compelling (for example, the reports of the Intergovernmental Panel for Climate Change, IPCC, and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, IPBES), attempts to mitigate and manage these risks through regulation (for instance, the European Green Industrial Deal), economic incentives, and agreements at national and multinational levels (such as the 2015 UN Sustainable Development Goals) become ever more ambitious.
+This, in turn, results in a more demanding regulatory framework for both small and large businesses.
+The business world responds with green and social innovations in products and processes, higher sustainability standards and goals, and various initiatives aimed at promoting market sustainability.
+However, there is also “greenwashing” and political lobbying against transformation to secure vested interests.
+More recently, ESG has faced mounting pressure, and there has been a rollback of green regulations alongside a decline in sustainable business activity.

-This is the backdrop for this course.
-In the eight sessions, we will explore the concepts, frameworks, and models available for businesses to develop managerial solutions for more sustainable markets.
-We will examine strategies, approaches, and tools for managing environmental and social sustainability (so we cover a broader scope than the course title suggests).
-We will learn about the positive and negative, intended and unintended impacts businesses have on the sustainability of markets, societies, and stakeholders (such as employees, consumers, and people along global supply chains).
-We will assess opportunities for change within a business's operations, ranging from better products to better processes and policies.
+This serves as the backdrop for the course.
+Over eight sessions, we will explore the concepts, frameworks, and models available to the corporate world for developing managerial solutions that promote more sustainable markets and businesses.
+We will examine strategies, approaches, and tools for managing environmental and social sustainability, expanding our scope beyond what the course title suggests.
+We will learn about the positive and negative, intended and unintended impacts that businesses have on the sustainability of markets, societies, and stakeholders, including employees, consumers, and individuals along global supply chains.
+We will assess opportunities for change within a business's operations, from improved products (innovation) to enhanced processes (circular economy) and more effective policies.
+We will investigate sustainable investment decisions.

-After taking this course, you will be able to understand the framework of systems and stakeholders in which business operations are embedded.
-You will be able to help organisations integrate environmental and social sustainability into their operations and design more sustainable business processes and product-service bundles (‘ecological engineering’).
-You will also learn to use ‘behavioural insights’ (or nudges) to initiate change in organisations and markets.
+After completing this course, you will be able to understand the framework of systems and stakeholders within which business operations are embedded.
+You will be equipped to assist organisations in integrating environmental and social sustainability into their operations and in designing more sustainable business processes and product-service bundles (‘ecological engineering’).
+Additionally, you will learn to utilise ‘behavioural insights’ to initiate and sustain behaviour change in organisations, businesses, and markets.

 Overview of Course Sessions

-Session 2 (30/01/25): Sustainability as a system condition: Doing business in times of climate change within planetary boundaries.
-Guest: Felix Creutzig (online)
+Session 2 (20/10/25): Sustainability as a system condition: Doing business in times of climate change within planetary boundaries.
+Lucia A. Reisch

-Session 3 (06/02/25): Can commerce mimic nature?
+Session 4 (03/11/25): Can commerce mimic nature?
 The promises of a circular economy.
-Guest: Efty Altsisiadis
+Lucia A. Reisch

-Session 7 (06/03/25): How to promote greener markets with behavioural insights?
+Session 7 (24/11/25): How to promote greener markets with behavioural insights?
 Nudging for Good.
-Guest: Malte Dewies
+Speaker: Malte Dewies

-Session 8 (13/03/25): Sustainable Engineering and Digitisation: Do the benefits outweigh the costs?
-Guest: Billy Shi
+Session 8 (01/12/25): Sustainable Engineering and digitisation: Do the benefits outweigh the costs?
+Speaker: Billy Shi

 Aims